-The Yucatán Peninsula will dazzle you with ancient Maya ruins, azure Caribbean and Gulf of Mexico waters, and colonial cities all in one fell swoop.
+The Best of the Yucatán Peninsula will dazzle you with ancient Maya ruins, azure Caribbean and Gulf of Mexico waters, and colonial cities all in one fell swoop.
 The Yucatán Peninsula includes three separate Mexican states: Yucatán, Quintana Roo and Campeche.
 Quintana Roo is probably the best known thanks to the tourism of Cancún, Tulum and Playa del Carmen, where millions flock annually to get their share of vitamin D on brochure-perfect beaches or resort infinity pools.
 But head just a couple of hours west and you hit Mérida, capital of Yucatán state, with contemporary restaurants and a satisfying change of pace, not to mention the many cenotes (freshwater springs) nearby.
 Neighboring Campeche state is home to mind-blowing Maya ruins galore.
 This entire peninsula holds wonderful, varied and accessible travel surprises.
 The Yucatán Peninsula Mexico is a destination for any beach lover, history buff, or just for those who want to enjoy the cuisine and culture.

 There are oceans that are many shades of blue, long stretches of pearly white and chlorophyll green jungles.
 Plus swimming in a limestone sinkhole (cenote), diving in coral reefs, and exploring ruins that are thousands of years old.
 The people of Yucatan are among the friendliest and warmest people around.
 They will welcome you and proudly show off their regional cuisine and culture.
 While you might come for history and a beach, you’ll leave with a lot more.
 You can also visit our Cozumel Travel Guide, or the Cancun Travel Guide to start making your plans today.
 Read more now on the Yucatán Peninsula Mexico.

-Yucatán Peninsula Beaches
+Yucatan Peninsula Beaches

-World renown as a spring break hotspot, the Yucatan Peninsula is a prime location for anyone looking for some time at the beach.
+World renown as a spring break hot spot, the Yucatan Peninsula is a prime location for anyone looking for some time at the beach.
 Ranging from urbanized shores in the center of Cancun to nearly empty stretches in the south, the Yucatan will not disappoint.

 Since the Yucatan has such a long coast, you can expect there to be a number of natural beaches that are empty of visitors or lifeguards.
 While this will offer a great deal of privacy, you do take a risk when swimming in unsupervised water.
 The more urbanized area of the Yucatan have developed a color system similar to that of beaches in the US.
 Visit the best beaches in the Yucatán Peninsula.